flyck/Flyck/README.md

 ## Hi there!

-you've stumbled across a profile of a...
-- cloud-native developer based in Germany
+I am a cloud-native full-stack developer based in Germany.
-- with a focus on backend and cloud
-- a background in systems engineering.

-Building is greater than maintaining.
+I believe building is greater than maintaining.

 #### Key facts: